 We wanted to extend our deck to make it bigger.
-After inspection, the old deck just needed cleaning.
+The old deck just needed cleaning.
 The new extension was built.
-The floor of the old deck was still worn.
 We found this great product called Behr Deck Over Textured Stain, from Home Depot.
 Because of the old and the new deck, this blended all of the deck to look like it was all built at the same time.
-Also we chose a chocolate stain that would weather well and give a more neutral look to our yard!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My husband pressured washed the finished off our pressure treated wood deck.
 How can we repair it to like new condition?
 We tried Thompson's Water Seal, but it hasn't lasted.
 The deck is about 4 years old and looks 10 at least.